oblique-bit/oblique/README.md

 1. Install required `npm` libraries:

 		npm install -g grunt-cli bower

 2. Install *development* dependencies (`npm` will look at [package.json](https://stash.eap.bit.admin.ch/projects/OUI/repos/oblique-reactive/browse/package.json) and automatically install the necessary build dependencies listed there):

 		npm install

 3. Install *frontend* dependencies (`bower` will look at [bower.json](https://stash.eap.bit.admin.ch/projects/OUI/repos/oblique-reactive/browse/bower.json) and automatically install the necessary frontend dependencies listed there):

 		bower install

-4 .
-Configure you custom project:
+4. Customize:

-> Open `project.json` and adapt this configuration to fit your requirements.
+> Open `project.json` and adapt this configuration to fit your project requirements.

-### Build commands

-#### Default

-	grunt

-_This is the `default` task that builds & runs the application by starting a local server._

 ### Troubleshooting dependencies

 Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.

+## Build & Run

+ObliqueReactive supports software environments by launching specific [Grunt](http://gruntjs.com/) tasks.
+Environment-specific variables can be configured, created or overrided by customizing the `project.json` file.

+The project template has been configured to trigger the following 2 environments:
+* **dev**: default *development* environment which provides full debugging support through minimal packaging (resources are not minificated neither concatenated).
+* **prod**: custom *production* environment which provides partial debugging support but an optimized & release-ready packaging (resources are minificated and concatenated).

+### Development tasks

+	grunt

+*or*

+	grunt default

+*or*

+	grunt run-dev

+_This task loads the `dev` environment configuration, builds the project, runs the client application by starting a local server and watches for file changes._

+#### [Optional] Start the *dummy* API server

+Should you backend not be ready to consume, you can test the client application by starting a local *dummy* API server:

+	node server/server.js

+> Note that you should remove this local server as soon as your backend is ready to consume!

+### Production tasks

+	grunt serve-prod

+_This task loads the `prod` environment configuration, builds the project for release and runs the client application by starting a local server._

+	grunt run-prod

+_Same as `serve-prod`, except that it starts watching for file changes._

 ## Checking for updates

-### `dev` dependencies updates
+### Build dependencies updates

 	npm install -g npm-check-updates